unm-historiography/metahistory/essays/classical-antiquity/roman-historiography.md

 Roman historians, like [Livy](https://en.wikipedia.org/wiki/Livy), and [Tacitus](https://www.britannica.com/biography/Tacitus-Roman-historian) were influenced by greek historians like Herodutus and Thucydides whom you read about in [Greek Historiography](https://unm-historiography.github.io/intro-guide/essays/classical-antiquity/greek-historiography.html).
 Their approaches to history would eventually 'evolve' into national histories, as a majority of their Roman historical works emphasized the Romans' superiority in relation to the rest of the world.
 The inclusion of fables and myths would create new challenges as it would be harder to determine what is the 'truth' that they are setting out to find and what is the 'fictional' or unimportant details.

+Roman historians faced a major challenge as they worked on their writings since most of Roman history was transmitted through oral traditions.
+These oral histories been passed down from generation to generation so it's almost impossible to note what are the facts and what are the myths.
+Oral histories not only expressed the Roman historians limited number of written sources at their disposal but also the complication of having to determine what is fact and what is myth in a specific account.

 {% include figure.html
   class="left"
   width="43%"